 13 June 2018

-Last summer the Spitfires had a Summer Challenge run from Winchester to Woolston on the Itchen Navigation.
-John asked me if I’d lead a walking group, as there were a few people who didn’t feel up to running the fifteen miles but didn’t want to miss out.
-Obviously I jumped at the chance and we all had a tough, but amazing day.
-In fact, it was such a success John decided to do it all again this year.
+A while ago John asked me if I’d lead a walking group, during the summer run along the Itchen Navigation.
+Last year we all had a tough, but amazing day.
 On Sunday, Commando and the fast boys went on a reconnaissance mission.
 Today, CJ and I did the same.

 We took a train to Winchester armed with a backpack filled with food, drinks and a small first aid kit.
 The latter was mostly about nettle stings.
 Commando said the whole route was more overgrown than he’d ever seen and his arms and legs were burning with stings when he got home.
 Sensibly, CJ and I wore long trousers and long sleeves.
 Of course this doesn’t always stop the nettles but it does help.